PaaS - Orchestration

 • Functionality: A native tool for clustering and orchestrating Docker containers.

-• Use Case: Simplifies deployment and scaling of containerized applications by turning multiple Docker nodes into a single virtual host15.
+• Use Case: Simplifies deployment and scaling of containerized applications by turning multiple Docker nodes into a single virtual host1arrow-up-right5arrow-up-right.

 6. GitLab: